1075846/reproducible-research_homework/README.md

    d. https://github.com/1075846/reproducible-research_homework/blob/dev/Question5.R

+   e.
+The estimated volume of a 300 kb dsDNA virus is 6697006nm^3.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points.
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.